Wisco Capital logo

 Wisco Capital operates as a business lending marketplace designed to simplify access to financing for small business owners.
 The company positions itself as an intermediary between borrowers and a network of lenders across multiple lending verticals, rather than a direct lender itself.
 This model allows them to present multiple financing options from different sources.

 Wisco Capital operates as a marketplace facilitator rather than a direct lender, which means borrowers are ultimately funded by lenders within their network.
-While they advertise competitive rates and quick funding, the actual terms, rates, and approval odds depend on the underlying lenders.
+While they advertise rate claims to verify and quick funding, the actual terms, rates, and eligibility fields depend on the underlying lenders.
 The company provides limited transparency on their own institutional details, fees, or specific lender partnerships on their public website.

 Services & Features